-AkzoNobel Modern Slavery Statement 2016
+AkzoNobel Modern Slavery Statement 2020

 This statement has been published in accordance with the UK Modern Slavery Act 2015 and the California Transparency in Supply Chains Act.
-It sets out the steps taken by Akzo Nobel NV and its subsidiaries, for and on behalf of all reporting entities within the AkzoNobel Group, up to December 31, 2016, to prevent modern slavery in its business and supply chain.
+It sets out the steps taken by Akzo Nobel NV and its subsidiaries, for and on behalf of all reporting entities within the AkzoNobel Group, up to December 31, 2020, to prevent modern slavery in its business and supply chain.

 We encourage our colleagues, business partners and people affected by our activities or products to raise complaints and grievances about any potential human rights concerns.
 We address these complaints and grievances fairly, in confidence and in accordance with laws.
 You can raise complaints and grievances through ourSpeak Up! website.

 Our business and supply chains

-Headquartered in Amsterdam, the Netherlands, we have approximately 45,000 people in around 80 countries, while our portfolio includes well-known brands such as Dulux, Sikkens, International, Interpon and Eka.
+Headquartered in Amsterdam, the Netherlands, we employ approximately 32,200 talented people and are active in around 150 countries, while our portfolio includes well-known brands such as Dulux, Sikkens, International and Interpon.
 We are dedicated to energizing cities and communities while creating a protected, colorful world where life is improved by what we do.

 Policies and contractual controls

 AkzoNobel’s policies include principles on how its employees and business partners should respect human rights.
-Our Code of Conduct states that we will not tolerate abuses of human rights, whether at the company or in the supply chain, and that we will take any infringements of these rights very seriously and act accordingly.
-Policies are developed by experts at the company and signed off at Executive Committee level.
-Each year, management in the organization needs to certify compliance with policies.
+Our Code of Conduct states that we will not tolerate abuses of human rights, whether at the company or across our value chain, and that we will take any adverse impacts on these rights very seriously and act accordingly.
+Our contracts with suppliers require compliance with all applicable laws.

 We operate a whistleblowing mechanism known as SpeakUp! with supporting processes and staff.
 This mechanism is available for both employees and third parties, including suppliers and their employees.
-People are encouraged to report any concerns of wrongdoing, including human rights violations such as Modern Slavery.
-All reports are investigated and appropriate action is taken.
+People are encouraged to report any concerns of wrongdoing, including human rights violations such as modern slavery.
+All reports are investigated, and appropriate action is taken.